cisagov/LME/docs/markdown/maintenance/certificates.md

 To begin this process you will need to generate the required certificates that you intend to use as part of the LME installation going forward.
 The certificates must meet the requirements set out above under [Certificate Creation](#certificate-creation).

-Once the required certificates have been created they must be copied into the correct location, as described in the [Certificate Location](#certificate-locations) section above.
-If you have an existing installation with self-signed certificates then files will already exist in these locations, and will need to be overwritten with the newly created certificate files.
+Once you create the required certificates, you must copy them into the correct location, as described in the [Certificate Location](#certificate-locations) section above.
+If you have an existing installation with self-signed certificates then files will already exist in these locations, and you will need to overwrite them with the newly created certificate files.

-Once the certificate files have been copied into the correct locations calling the deploy script's "renew" function and prompting it **not** to regenerate any of the certificates will cause it to replace the currently in-use certificates with the newly copied files:
+Once you have copied the certificate files into the correct locations calling the deploy script's "renew" function and prompting it **not** to regenerate any of the certificates will cause it to replace the currently in-use certificates with the newly copied files:

 ```
 cd /opt/lme/Chapter\ 3\ Files/